Long Beach Public Service Corps Program Frequently Asked Questions

 Can I submit an unofficial transcript instead of an official transcript?

 Yes!
-We are requesting unofficial transcripts only, which should show your Fall 2025 classes.
+We are requesting unofficial transcripts.
+The transcript should show your Fall 2026 classes or should show that you graduated.

 -